scriptPilot/app-framework/DOCUMENTATION.md

 ### Xcode

-[Xcode](https://developer.apple.com/xcode/) is required if you want to publish your application to the Apple App Store.
+[Xcode](https://developer.apple.com/xcode/) is optional.
+You need it, if you want to publish your application to the Apple App Store.
 You can install Xcode only to macOS machines, like iMac or macBook.
-You can install Xcode free of charge from the macOS App Store.
+You can download Xcode free of charge from the macOS App Store.

 ### Android Studio

-[Android Studio](https://developer.android.com/studio/index.html) is required if you want to publish your application to the Google Play Store.
+[Android Studio](https://developer.android.com/studio/index.html) is optional.
+You need it, if you want to publish your application to the Google Play Store.
 It is available free of charge for macOS, Windows and Linux.

 ### GitHub Desktop

-*App Framework* will create lightweight and well-organized project folders, which are well-prepared for Git publishing.

-Because of the multiple ways for collaboration, we recommend GitHub.
-There is a desktop client available for macOS and Windows free of charge.
+GitHub Desktop client is optional.
+We recommend it as a Git client, because GitHub is great for collaboration or as a backup for your own code.
+The desktop client is available for macOS and Windows and is free of charge.

 1. Create an account on [GitHub.com](https://github.com/join)
 2. Download from [GitHub.com](https://desktop.github.com/) the right installer for your operating system